Automation offers a lot more than just helping you accomplish tasks faster in the retail space.

-Enhanced customer service in retail leads to better customer satisfaction, increasing sales.
+Enhanced customer service in retail leads to better customer satisfaction and increased sales.

 While it's essential to have the right tools and technologies for your automation endeavor, automation is a lot more than just technologies and tools.

-No matter what type of company it is, its workforce and workflow remain the key driving force.
+No matter what company type, its workforce and workflow remain the key driving force.

-Here is a list of strategies and solutions for your retail automation focussed on building a productive workforce and organized workflow.
+Here is a list of strategies and solutions for your retail automation focused on building a productive workforce and organized workflow.

 Implementing retail automation brings new and better capabilities to the business.
-And, with it, businesses see a change in the employees’ responsibilities.
+With it, businesses see a change in their employees’ responsibilities.
 So right from the product store to the company headquarter, operating models everywhere must evolve with retail automation.

-For example, intelligent robots with shelf-scanners can replace a store manager by taking care of their routine tasks.
+For example, intelligent robots with shelf scanners can replace store managers by taking care of their routine tasks.
 Meanwhile, the managers can switch to other jobs, where the human factor is more critical, such as assisting customers or checking online orders.
 It would require them to change their approach to work.

 By introducing technology to routine retail processes, retailers can create a pool of hours with highly qualified employees, further distributing this time to more valuable tasks.